 Now…onto the recipe…A classic french Aperol Spritz has only three ingredients…Prosecco or Champagne, Aperol, and club soda.
 Super simple.
 Wondering what Aperol is??
 Aperol is an orange Italian liqueur that is full of flavor with a tad bit of bitterness.
 And, it helps create the most beautiful color in any cocktail where you use it.

-How to make a Sparkling Rose Aperol Spritz
+How to make this Aperol Spritz

 The first thing I will recommend is using a large wine glass.
 I am using our Riedel Vinum Cabernet Wine Glasses for this cocktail.
 You really need a large vessel…this drink requires a good amount of ice.